-Veronica Rubio is Senior Vice President and Senior Private Banker with City National Bank’s Private Client Services team.
-Based in the San Diego Regional Center, she’s responsible for addressing all financial needs of wealthy families, non-profits and professional services firms; including investment management, estate and wealth planning, lending and banking.
+Veronica Rubio is Senior Vice President and Senior Private Wealth Advisor with Umpqua Bank.
+Based in San Diego, Veronica is responsible for addressing all financial needs of wealthy families, non-profits and professional services firms; including investment management, estate and wealth planning, lending and banking.

 Ms. Rubio is a graduate of the University of San Diego with a B.A. in Business Administration, focusing on International Business, Marketing and Management.
 She also attended the Wharton School of Business and received certificates for the Investment Management and Consultative Selling Programs.
 She has her Series 7 and 66 licenses, Accidental and Health Insurance, Life Insurance and Property & Casualty insurance licenses.

-Ms. Rubio is a member of the San Diego Hispanic Chamber of Commerce and is fluent in the Spanish language and proficient in French.
+Ms. Rubio is a member of the San Diego Hispanic Chamber of Commerce and is fluent in the Spanish language.
 Ms. Rubio is proud to be a native San Diegan.